emberjs/rfcs/text/0000-template-compiler-api.md

   }
 );

-// in class member position, we can also detect the need for a private field accessor: class extends Component {
+// in class member position, we can also put private fields in scope class extends Component {
   static {
     template(